cassidybargell/election_analytics/posts/post_election_reflection.md

 If I were to predict this election again, I would change my model in a few ways:
 - I would remove the COVID-19 death rate model from the ensemble.
 - I would test more economic variables to decide which one was actually most predictive, and include that more heavily weighted in my final model.
-- Use weighting based on my intuition rather than RMSE, as that led to me giving too much weight to a parameter that might not have had any real predictive value.
+-  would use weighting based on my intuition rather than RMSE, as that led to me giving too much weight to a parameter that might not have had any real predictive value.